-Updated May 19, 2014—One of the newest economic blocs to emerge from Latin America, the Pacific Alliance seeks to create a Latin American gateway to Asian markets.
+Updated July 20, 2015—One of the newest economic blocs to emerge from Latin America, the Pacific Alliance seeks to create a Latin American gateway to Asian markets.
 Composed of Chile, Colombia, Mexico, and Peru, the bloc is pursuing commercial, economic, and political integration among member countries.
 The group accounts for more than one-third of Latin America’s GDP and exports about 60 percent more than the Southern Common Market (Mercosur) bloc.

-While only two years old, the Pacific Alliance has taken strides to liberalize trade, focusing on openness to foreign investment and the integration of a common market.
+While only four years old, the Pacific Alliance has taken strides to liberalize trade, focusing on openness to foreign investment and the integration of a common market.

 AS/COA Online details the Alliance’s Framework Agreement, its origins, its members, and its goals.

 - Organizational Institutions